zaydhassan/MERN-Blog-App/README.md

 ## 🔐 Security & Architecture

-This project was hardened from a typical tutorial codebase into a production-shaped application.
-Notable work:

 **Authentication**
 - JWT access tokens (15m, in memory) + refresh tokens (7d, httpOnly +
   `Secure`/`SameSite` cookies, rotated on each refresh).